What Does Creatine Do?

-Creatine is produced naturally by the body, and it should be noted that creatine is not a steroid.
-It's especially concentrated in muscles, where it creates energy when called upon during exercise.
-By providing the fuel muscles need, creatine has a direct impact on building muscle mass and strength by allowing you to exercise longer.
-Your body naturally produces some creatine on its own, but also gets much of what it needs from sources in the diet—primarily meat.*
+Creatine is produced naturally by the body.
+It's especially concentrated in muscles where it stores the fuel your muscles need to work hard, turning it into energy when called upon during strength/resistance training exercise.
+By providing the fuel working muscles need, creatine has a direct impact on building muscle mass and strength.

 Why creatine monohydrate?